General Research Fund / Early Career Scheme

 Project Completion Stage

-- It is noted that some PIs included irrelevant publications / research outputs in the project completion reports and some did not acknowledge the RGC funding in their publications.
+- It is noted that some PIs included irrelevant publications / research outputs in the project reports and some did not acknowledge the RGC funding in their publications.
 PIs are reminded that claiming irrelevant research outputs as direct outputs of the project is considered unethical.
 The rating of the project may be downgraded when irrelevant work is included in the project completion report.